stackbit-projects/cool-tulip-9c975/content/pages/index.md

 seo:
   title: 'ZipShip: Shipping From Your Doorstep'
   description: >-
-    We bring all shipping supplies.
-Currently offering service in : San Francisco, CA.
+    We bring all necessary shipping supplies Currently offering service in : San Francisco, CA.
   extra:
     - name: 'og:type'